All Products

 Oracle

-1. Query the Oracle database listener status.
+1. Check the Oracle listener status.

 Log on to the ECS instance and run the following commands: